appveyor/website/src/docs/deployment/index.md

 you can set a remote FTP folder as `$(appveyor_build_version)\artifacts` where `$(appveyor_build_version)` will be replaced with the current build version.

+## Pull Requests

+Deployments, `before_deploy` and `after_deploy` scripts are disabled by default on Pull Requests.
+Deployments on Pull Requests are only available for private repositories.

 ## Conditional deployment